zyrolasting/polyglot/README.md

-`polyglot` is a static website generator that lets you use any `#lang` language you want to author content among Markdown.
+`polyglot` is a static website generator that lets you use any `#lang` language you want to author rich content among Markdown.
+And if you'd rather use a different language than Markdown for prose, you can.

 ```
 $ raco pkg install polyglot